Skip to main content

 Must-Try Dishes: Scotch egg, Irish sausage roll, Fried pickles

-What makes it special: A beer-led spot where the bar food is genuinely worth ordering.
+What Makes it Special: A beer-led spot where the bar food is genuinely worth ordering.

 Worthy Picks

-$$ Hunters Point
+$$ Long Island City-Hunters Point

 A taproom built for groups and casual hangouts, where happy hour energy comes from big tables, fresh pours, and a steady stream of regulars.
 It’s not a cocktail spot—it’s for people who want beer-first decisions and a relaxed pace.